twada/escallmatch/README.md

 estraverse.traverse(esprima.parse(fs.readFileSync('path/to/some_test.js')), {
     enter: function (currentNode, parentNode) {
         if (matcher.test(currentNode)) {
-            // currentNode is a CallExpression that matches to the API definition }
+            // currentNode is a CallExpression that matches to the signature }
         var argMatched = matcher.matchArgument(currentNode, parentNode);
         if (argMatched) {